yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

   (reset! games (mapv generate-fake-game (range game-count))))
 ```

-The next step is to write the functions to update the games and players:
+The next step is to write the functions to update the games and players to simulate the progression of the games:

 ```clojure
 (defn maybe-update [game prob path f]